 Suunto does have a smart sensor chest strap HR monitor which can store your heart rate data during swims and transfers it wirelessly to your Suunto Spartan Trainer.

-Movescount mobile app and web platform
+Suunto Movescount and Suunto mobile app

-The Suunto Movescount is a mere fraction of what the web platform can accomplish and I regularly found myself logging into the web platform to check out more details or customise settings.
+The Suunto Movescount app is a mere fraction of what the web platform can accomplish and I regularly found myself logging into the web platform to check out more details or customise settings.
 The syncing, connection and updating of workouts and transfer of data has undergone a huge improvement over the last few months; it’s finally on par with the competition.

 The Movescount web platform is rich with information and allows tweaking of sports profiles, displays tracked workout in detail including plotting multiple tracked stats on a single graph.